ALS & Children/Youth

 Young caregivers

-Children are often involved in many areas of caregiving with ALS.
+Children/youth are often involved in many areas of caregiving with ALS.
 They typically assist with tasks such as transferring, dressing, assisting with feeding and showering/toileting.
-Children generally receive inconsistent training, which impacts their confidence to provide care.
+Yet, children/youth generally receive inconsistent training, which impacts their confidence to provide care — and the quality of life for the care recipient..
 With training and support, caregiving can be a source of pride for the children.

 Having your children help with caregiving is not inherently bad, but it is important for them to feel supported to prevent burnout, distrust and resentfulness.